Apoorva-Vats/My_Projects/README.md

 ## BANK LOAN PROJECT
 *Tools Used SSMS|Tableau*
 A leading financial institution seeks to enhance its understanding of lending activities and improve data-driven decision-making by developing a comprehensive Bank Loan Report.
 The project aims to provide critical insights into key loan-related metrics, performance trends, and borrower behavior.
-Bank Loan Report

 ## Sales Overview Dashboard
 *Tools Used Power BI| MS Excel*